moonbitlang/core/stack/README.md

 st.peek_exn() // 1
 ```

-If the result of `pop` is not important, you can use the `drop` method.
+If the result of `pop` is not needed, you can use the `drop` method.

 ```moonbit
 let st = Stack::[1, 2, 3]